Condor Ferries Limited

 Your details will be submitted to Jersey and Guernsey Customs and Immigration systems, if required, and is done so under a legal obligation.

-No other personal data you provide to us is transferred or processed outside of the European Economic Area (EU).
+No other personal data you provide to us is transferred or processed outside of the European Union (EU).

 Retention period of the Personal Data Provided

 Condor is legally required to keep certain sets of personal data for a specific retention periods.

 We will process your personal data provided for the period in which you have a valid booking with Condor.

 If your booking has travelled, cancelled or passed without travelling, Condor will hold your Personal data relating to the booking for a 6-year period (+1 year) post the last travel date as to comply with relevant jurisdictional laws.
 Once this period has elapsed, this data will be anonymised or deleted.

 Your special category data, in this case your health data if provided to us for legal operational reasons, will be processed in line with booking data (6 years +1 year).